kartva/kartva/README.md

     - proving the correctness of dynamic programming and greedy algorithms.
     - creating information compression schemes and comparing against entropy.
     - proving the NP-completeness of given problems via reduction to a known NP-complete problems.
-  - Independent Study in Embedded Systems with [Prof. Douglas Comer](https://en.wikipedia.org/wiki/Douglas_Comer), TCP/IP legend.
+  - Independent Study in Embedded Systems with [Prof. Douglas Comer](https://en.wikipedia.org/wiki/Douglas_Comer), of TCP/IP fame.
     - designed audio streaming system with Raspberry Pis for concurrent audio playback.
     - wrote an [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol)-like protocol for streaming audio over UDP.